COVID-19 Nosocomial Review Group

 The Scottish Government COVID-19 Nosocomial Review Group will be a time limited expert group chaired by Professor Jacqui Reilly, Nurse Director and Healthcare Associated Infection (HCAI) Executive Lead at NSS.

 The advisory group will consider the scientific and technical concepts and processes that are key to understanding the evolving COVID-19 situation and potential impacts in hospitals in Scotland.
-The advisory group will apply the advice coming to the four nations from the Scientific Advisory Group on Emergencies (SAGE), the UK-wide Infection Prevention and Control (IPC) guidance cell and other appropriate sources of evidence and information and use it to inform the decision-making process in Scotland during the pandemic.
+The advisory group will apply the advice coming from the World Health Organisation (WHO), the Scientific Advisory Group on Emergencies (SAGE), the UK-wide Infection Prevention and Control (IPC) guidance cell and other appropriate sources of evidence and information and use it to inform the decision-making process in Scotland during the pandemic.

 The group will support Scottish Ministers and senior clinical advisers to: